Our Privacy Promise

 Indirectly from other sources

-We may obtain your personal data indirectly when you give permission to other organisations to share it or it is publicly available:
+We may obtain your personal if we purchase it from a 3rd party, or indirectly when you give permission to other organisations to share it or it is publicly available:

 - Independent event organisers.
 Your information may be shared with us by independent event organisers, for example the London Marathon or fundraising sites like Just Giving or Virgin Money Giving.
 These independent third parties will only pass on your data when you have indicated that you wish to support Blind Veterans UK and with your explicit consent.